 - HDF5 libraries version 1.8 or newer,

 - Open MPI libraries version 1.4 or newer - optional, for running on parallel machines.

 - Clone or unpack the code sources downloaded from Bitbucket.

-- Go to directory hosts/ and copy file default to a new file named
+- Go to directory build/hosts/ and copy file default to a new file

 - Customize your compiler and compilation options in your new host file.

-- Go to directory src/ and copy file make.default to make.config.
+- Go up to directory build/ and copy file make.default to make.config.